 How much will my tax preparation fee cost me?

 We will work with you to keep your costs within your budget.
-Ultimately, the cost is up to you, because we bill for our time and you can keep that to a minimum by being prepared and organized.
+Ultimately, the cost is up to you, because we bill based on time and you can keep that to a minimum by being prepared and organized.
 We can give you “homework” assignments to help keep costs down, or we can do everything for you if you don’t mind paying us – we’re happy to help!

 What documents do you need to prepare my tax returns?